Working through a payroll umbrella company: the mechanics

 Negotiating your terms and getting paid

-When you take on new assignments through Competex Umbrella, you negotiate the terms of each assignment with the agency or end-client (on behalf of Competex Umbrella) before you start work.
+When you take on new assignments through Competex Pro, you negotiate the terms of each assignment with the agency or end-client (on behalf of Competex Pro) before you start work.
 The arrangements you make for payment of fees and personal expenses are then incorporated into our service contract with the agency or end-client, and into your salary payment structure.

 Once you have started work, you are normally required to complete time sheets which the client must approve before we can invoice the agency or end-client for the work you have done.
 Then, when the client or agency pays us, we pay you.
 If you are working through an agency with semi-automated billing and payment systems, this significantly speeds up the process.

 You may negotiate with the client to pay whatever personal expenses you both think to be reasonable, but only those expenses permitted by HMRC are paid to you free of tax.
 Other amounts received from the client as expenses but which are not allowed by HMRC go to increasing your salary.

 As well as claiming personal expenses from your client you may also claim certain personal expenses from Competex Pro and these expenses, together with the costs of employment (e.g. employer’s National Insurance) are taken out of the total fund received from your client.
 If you wish to pay pension contributions out of your fund, the staff at Competex Pro can make appropriate arrangements, which could form part of your financial planning and lead to certain tax savings – see below.

 You are able to claim legitimate travel costs, subsistence, professional subscriptions, eyesight tests and itemised telephone calls.
 In addition Competex Pro is able to pay personal pension contributions or provide childcare vouchers, by way of salary sacriﬁce which, again, will come out of the total fund received from the client.
 The eﬀect of this is very similar to when you work through your own company and pay yourself all your fee income as salary.